tristanlatr/WPWatcher/README.md

     $ python3 ./wpwatcher.py --conf ~/configs/wpwatcher.conf

 Return non zero status code if :
-- one or more WPScan command failed
+- Code `255`/`-1`: One or more WPScan command failed
-- unable to send one or more email report
+- Code `12` unable to send one or more email report
 - other errors

-#### Tips

-- Set `"--format","json"` in  `wpscan_args` config option to have more consice email output

 ## Compatibility